Alfresco/alfresco-build-tools/docs/README.md

 ## Release

-Bump version defined in [version.txt](/version.txt) during a PR, release workflow is triggered automatically.
+Bump version defined in [version.txt](/version.txt) during a PR, release workflow is triggered automatically on PR close.

+New versions should follow [Semantic versioning](https://semver.org/), so:

+- if you are bugfixing an existing action, bump the third number
+- if you introduced a new action or improved an existing action, bump the second number
+- only major changes in the repository layout will require a bump in the first number